kehantan/labbook/docs/assays/plaque.rst

 #.
 Dispense 3.7% PFA into each well to fix the cells for 1 hr.

-    * Use the bench use micropipette.
+    * Use the micropipette for bench use.
     * There are no fix volume, just need to cover the cell layer.
 300 uL should be enough.
     * Dispense from the wall of each well.
     * It is normal for the agarose to torn apart or disintegrate once the PFA was applied.